gregpedis/Blazor.SimpleRegex/README.md

 ## TODO

 - Refactor scanner/parser/interpreter
-- Refactor compiler and parser to get both the sugarized and desugarized trees on the compilation result
-- Make blazor able to show both trees
 - Support range on assignments
 - Add UTs for assignments
-- Fix README grammar
+- Refactor Blazor UI to show the tree on the side.
+Maybe use flexbox or something.